SIMILAR IMAGES

 Cowley would then travel to Canada's East Coast, and play for the Halifax Wolverines of the Maritime Senior Hockey League in 1933-34, dominating the scoring race with 25 goals and 50 points in 38 games.

-Cowley broke through in 1937-38 with 39 points and selection to the NHL First All-Star Team.
-The following season, he recorded a league-high 34 assists.
-His passing and puck-handling wizardry helped the powerful Bruins squad win the 1939 Stanley Cup championship, their 2nd in franchise history.
+Cowley broke through in 1937-38 with 39 points (17 goals) and selection to the NHL First All-Star Team, also helping Boston win the Prince of Wales Trophy as NHL regular season champions.
+The following season, Cowley recorded a league-high 34 assists, and another Prince of Wales Trophy.
+His passing and puck-handling wizardry helped the powerful Bruins win the 1939 Stanley Cup championship, their 2nd in franchise history.
 He formed a lethal combination with Mel "Sudden Death" Hill, who scored an NHL-record three overtime game-winners in the semifinals against the Rangers.
 Each tally was the result of Cowley's playmaking artistry.
-Two years later in 1940-41, Cowley won the NHL scoring championship and helped the Bruins win the 1941 Stanley Cup championship.
-His 1941 output (17 goals and 45 assists) recorded during a 48-game schedule, represented a new league standard for assists, and was awarded the Hart Trophy and placed on the NHL First All-Star Team.
+Two years later in 1940-41, Cowley won the NHL scoring championship, also helping Boston win the Prince of Wales Trophy for the 4th year in a row and then helped the Bruins win the 1941 Stanley Cup championship.
+His 1941 output (17 goals and 45 assists) recorded during a 48-game schedule, represented a new league standard for assists, and was awarded the 1941 Hart Trophy and selected to the NHL First All-Star Team.

 Cowley's greatness was hampered by serious injuries.
 He missed much of he 1941-42 season with a broken jaw (broken in 5 places).
 He rebounded to capture his second Hart Trophy in 1942-43 (equaling his own season assist record).
 During this time, Cowley formed the revered Three Gun Line with Roy Conacher and Eddie Wiseman, and was again on the NHL First All-Star Team.